-- Name of the producer and facility number; - Name of the supplier (if different from the producer); - Statement that the product is "fits for human consumption";
+- Name of the producer and facility number - Name of the supplier (if different from the producer)

-- Number of containers in the shipment (if more than 1); - Net weight of the product in the container; - Number of boxes supplied; - Production date(s) (usually only a month of the production is required); and - Expiry date (shelf life) of the product.
+- Statement that the product is "fit for human consumption" - Number of containers in the shipment (if more than one) - Net weight of the product in the container - Number of boxes supplied - Production date(s) (usually only the month of production is required) - Expiry date (shelf life) of the product

-As an unofficial document (not bilaterally negotiated and agreed), a QC may speed up both customs and veterinary procedures, assist in the customs valuation process, and serve other auxiliary purposes.
+As an unofficial document (not bilaterally negotiated and agreed), a QC may assist in the customs valuation process and serve other auxiliary purposes.
 Usually, the QC will be written on company letterhead and may be signed by different employees, depending on the company's operational structure and availability.
 Neither producer-issued nor state-issued or Chamber of Commerce-issued and endorsed certificates can serve as the only necessary documentation for customs, sanitary, or veterinary clearances.
-For all food products and feed, Ukrainian legislation requires Competent Authority-issued certificates to accompany the product at the moment of arrival.
+For all food products and feed, Ukrainian legislation requires competent authority-issued certificates to accompany the product on arrival.